Ehime Maru and USS Greeneville collision: Prelude

 Meanwhile, at 12:00, Ehime Maru had departed Honolulu harbor en route to fishing grounds about 300 nmi south of Oahu.
 By 12:50, the ship was proceeding at 11 kn about eight nautical miles (15 km) south of Oahu and was nearing the area where Greeneville was conducting the DVE cruise.

 Three crewmen were on duty in Greenevilles sonar room.
 At 12:30, the submarine's sonar operators detected a surface vessel in the vicinity and designated the contact as "Sierra 12" (S-12).
-A few minutes later, they detected a second vessel estimated to be about 20 nmi away (submarine passive sonar does not give range (distance) information), which was designated as "Sierra 13" (S-13).
+A few minutes later, they detected a second vessel estimated to be about 20 nmi away, which was designated as "Sierra 13" (S-13).
 S-13 was Ehime Maru.
 Also tracking the sonar contacts in the control room was Patrick Seacrest, Greenevilles sole fire control technician on duty at the time.
 Seacrest was responsible for "determining the course, speed, and range of surface and submerged vessels (or targets) potentially posing a threat to the submarine."
 At 12:58, Seacrest designated the track of S-13 as heading away from Greenevilles location.
 Beginning at 13:00, Seacrest elected to discontinue updating the Contact Evaluation Plot (CEP) in the control room.
 The CEP is a "labor-intensive" paper display that plots ship data and contact information for reference by control room personnel.
 Seacrest stated that one of the reasons that he decided to stop updating the CEP was that the DV guests were standing between his watchstation and the CEP.